eclipse-edc/MinimumViableDataspace/README.md

 ### 6.3 Embedded vs Remote STS

-While in the Kubernetes deployment the SecureTokenService is embedded into the IdentityHub runtime, in the IntelliJ deployment it is embedded into the controlplane.
+While in the Kubernetes deployment the SecureTokenService (S)S is a stand-alone component, in the IntelliJ deployment it is embedded into the controlplane.
 The reason for this is, that during seeding a participant context and an STS Account is created.
 This includes a (generated) client secret, that gets stored in the vault.

-In the IntelliJ case that vault is isolated in IdentityHub, with no way to access it from the connector's controlplane.
-This makes it necessary that the STS be embedded in the controlplane directly.
+In the IntelliJ case that vault is purely in-memory and is isolated in IdentityHub, with no way to access it from the connector's controlplane.
+So the connector's controlplane and IdentityHub physically cannot share any secrets.
+To overcome this, STS is simply embedded in the controlplane directly.

 In the Kubernetes deployment this limitation goes away, because a dedicated vault service (HashiCorp Vault) is used, which is accessible from either component.